 The Freedom Concert is a Fundraiser to End Trafficking and Support survivors.
 It will be held Saturday, April 1st at Christ the King Church in Cambridge.
 The Freedom Concert is a night of music, food, and storytelling dedicated to helping raise awareness and advocacy for women in the sex industry and survivors of trafficking.
 The Freedom Concert has proven to be a safe space for other survivors and supporters to attend and embrace healing.
 Additionally, it is an invitation to the community of Greater Boston to participate in this fight to end trafficking.
 All funds raised from this event will go directly to Route One Ministry, a local anti-trafficking effort.

 All-Night Vigil for St. Richard of Wessex

-Dormition of the Virgin Mary Greek Orthodox Church in Somerville, MA invites you to what we believe is a first – an All-Night Vigil (Vespers, Orthros, and Divine Liturgy served together) commemorating St. Richard of Wessex, one of the great saints of early medieval England.
+Dormition of the Virgin Mary Greek Orthodox Church in Somerville, MA invites you to experience a unique event – a Byzantine rite All-Night Vigil (Vespers, Orthros, and Divine Liturgy served together) commemorating St. Richard of Wessex, one of the great saints of early medieval England.

-While St. Richard is celebrated on the Greek Orthodox calendar ( https://www.goarch.org/chapel/search?month=2&day=7 ), to our knowledge, this is the first time there has ever been a full liturgical office for him (save for a lone Latin antiphon, was only recently composed and first celebrated last year.
+While St. Richard is celebrated on the Greek Orthodox calendar, the full liturgical office for him, save for a lone Latin antiphon, was only recently composed and first celebrated last year.

 Come and share this unique blessing with us – an All-Night Vigil commemorating a saint of the British Isles who died in Italy traveling to Jerusalem, celebrated today by a Greek Orthodox community in New England, with an office composed in English specifically for Greek Orthodox use, that will be sung according to the tradition and practice of Byzantine chant.